-This Data Management Plan V1 gives a first overview of the data processed in MobiDataLab and describes the data categories of the project, providing information on their management and on the implementation of the FAIR principles in the project.
-MobiDataLab will be committed to the principles of the H2020 Open Research Data Pilot, and therefore the guidelines associated with open access have been described, with the aim to ensure that the project's outputs will be openly available to the research community.
+The former Data Management Plan V1 gave a first overview of the data processed in MobiDataLab and described the data categories of the project, providing information on their management and the implementation of the FAIR principles in the project.
+MobiDataLab is committed to the principles of the H2020 Open Research Data Pilot, and therefore the guidelines associated with open access have been described, with the aim to ensure that the project's outputs will be openly available to the research community.

-Towards the Data Management Plan V2: It is important to note that the Data Management Plan is a living document and will be constantly updated until the end of the MobiDataLab project.
-The present document is the first version of the Data Management Plan, and in the next version (D1.5, 2nd issue), more details will be provided, especially regarding the description of shared datasets, and corresponding standards and methodologies.
-A great consideration will be given to mobility datasets to be shared in the course of the Living and Virtual Labs (WP5) and for which we do not yet have sufficient information at this stage of the project.
-Indeed, MobiDataLab being a project about mobility data sharing, a particular attention obviously needs to be paid to mobility datasets.
-Mobility data categories will be defined, relying on standardisation works from initiatives like Transmodel, for example, by making distinctions between transport offer data (whether they are dynamic, i.e. real-time, or static) and customer usage data.
+The present document is the second version of the Data Management Plan, and in the next version (D1.6, 3rd issue), more details will be provided, especially regarding the description of shared datasets, and corresponding standards and methodologies.
+Great consideration is given to mobility datasets to be shared during the Living and Virtual Labs (WP5) and for which we do not yet have subsequent information at this stage of the project.
+Indeed, MobiDataLab being a project about mobility data sharing, particular attention obviously needs to be paid to mobility datasets.
+Mobility data categories are under the definition, relying on standardisation works from initiatives like Transmodel, for example, by making distinctions between transport offer data (whether they are dynamic, i.e., real-time, or static) and customer usage data.

 These different categories of data require different treatments and the definition by the project of an appropriate methodology (for example anonymisation of personal traveller data).
-In the same way, the data from our reference group of stakeholders (local authorities, public transport operators, stakeholders, etc.) will be detailed, and their specificities duly described.
+In the same way, the data from our reference group of stakeholders (local authorities, public transport operators, stakeholders, etc.) are going to be detailed and their specificities duly described.